-Lana Del Rey’s ‘Boyfriend’ Buries His Mother, Travels To Cuba, California
+Lana Del Rey’s ‘Boyfriend’ Buries His Mother, Travels To Cuba And California

 Nevertheless, neither confirmed to the press that they were officially no longer in a relationship.
 In fact, to this day, Lana Del Rey has made no official announcement that she is single.

-Regardless, speculation that Francesco Carrozzini might have been dating other people — like his childhood best friend Bee Shaffer — may not be true in light of the news that his mother was dying of cancer throughout 2016.
+Regardless, speculation that Francesco Carrozzini might have been dating other people — like his childhood best friend, Bee Shaffer — may not be true in light of the news that his mother was dying of cancer throughout 2016.

 For this reason, it should be no surprise to Lana Del Rey fans that he chose to spend more time in Italy and Europe with his mother than traipsing around Malibu with his girlfriend.